lorenzo-rovigatti/comp_bio_notes/nucleic_acids.md

 In addition, [here](https://rna.urmc.rochester.edu/NNDB/) is a useful website where several NN models are briefly described, and their parameters can be downloaded.

 In general, a NN model is defined by a list of contributions that make it possible to assign a free-energy cost to the secondary structure of a specific strand (or system of strands) in an additive way: the total free-energy cost of the structure is given by a sum of terms that refer to the sequence and type of each local secondary structure.
-The specific values that enter into the calculations are being constantly improved upon by means of careful experiments on many different sequences (similar in spirit to  those performed to obtain the sequence-dependent stacking strength, see box above).
+The specific values that enter into the calculations are being constantly improved upon by means of careful experiments on many different sequences (similar in spirit to  those performed to obtain the sequence-dependent stacking strength, see [the box above](#box:stacking)).
 A recent example is [](doi:10.1093/nar/gkac261)).
 By contrast, the functional forms and the nature of the different free-energy terms are rather stable and did not change much in the last 20+ years.

 The contributions are given in terms of $\Delta H^\circ$ and $\Delta S^\circ$ or $\Delta G^\circ$ and $\Delta H^\circ$, which are linked by the relation